hyperstack-org/hyperstack/docs/hyper-model/README.md

 #### New and Create

 `new`: Takes a hash of attributes and initializes a new unsaved record.
-The values of any attributes not specified in the hash will be taken from the Models default values specified in the `columns_hash`.
+The values of any attributes not specified in the hash will be taken from the Models default values specified in the data base schema.

 If `new` is passed a native javascript object it will be treated as a hash and converted accordingly.